brian-mwirigi/consim/FINDINGS.md

 | 0.20 | 0.199 | 0.190 | 0.194 |
 | 0.30 | 0.201 | 0.191 | 0.193 |

 The seeds that start below average at low noise end up above average at high noise.
 The seed that starts above average drops to mediocre.
-Noise doesn't just add randomness.
-It reverses the hierarchy of which initial conditions succeed.
+Noise doesn't add randomness rather it reverses the hierarchy of which initial conditions succeed.

 This happens within individual runs too.
 Seed 4 on moore at noise=0.30: at tick 500 it's losing to seed 22 by 0.054.
 By tick 1000 it's winning by 0.047.
 A gap reversal of 0.101 in 500 ticks.
 The noise-adapted dynamics take hundreds of ticks to manifest.